dozie-oc/Expense-Tracker/README.md

   - Summary of total income, total expenses, and balance
 - **Responsive UI**
   - TailwindCSS for a clean, mobile-friendly design
+- **Dynamic Currencies**
+  - Ability to switch and convert between currencies
+  - User can document imcome in Euros and expenses in dollars, with accurate conversion between them.

 ---